-- A. Manufacturers: Subject to compliance with requirements, provide products by the following: - a.
-Allen-Bradley/Rockwell Automation. - b.
+- A. Manufacturers: Subject to compliance with requirements, provide products by the following:

+- a.
+Allen-Bradley/Rockwell Automation.

+- b.
 Emerson Electric Co.
-(GE Intelligent Platforms). - c.
-OMRON Corporation. - d.
-Eaton. - B. Description: Plug-in, [electromagnetic] [solid-state electronic] [electromagnetic or solidstate electronic] units.
-Arrange in relay assemblies that have the following features: - 1.
-Fuse and SPD protection. - 2.
-Indicating LED for each relay. - 3.
-Optical isolation of input circuits to [1500] [2500] [7500] V. - C. Rating: A minimum of [125] [150] percent of the inrush current of controlled device, but not less than 6 A.
+(GE Intelligent Platforms).

+- c.
+OMRON Corporation.

+- d.
+Eaton.

+- B. Arrange in relay assemblies that have the following features:

+- 1. Fuse and SPD protection.

+- 2. Indicating LED for each relay.

+- C. Rating: A minimum of 150 percent of the inrush current of controlled device, but not less than 6 A.